cychotic/SymConv/README.md

 ### Note:

 words.txt may change, if you are using the converter or generator, make sure you know which words.txt you are using.

+### Warning:

+Symbols used in words.txt and symbols.txt must be a UNIQUE set.

+### To Customize:

+You can modify words.txt/symbols.txt anyway you like.
+But it must be a set with UNIQUE values.
+The size of words.txt/symbols.txt must be compatible with each other.

+wordutil.py contains function that filter out